-Banco Popular has posted a bank warranty of €180 (\$255) on behalf of Daytal with the Region of Castilla y Leon, Trade and Industry Department as a form of deposit to cover the expected costs of restoring the Los Santos Mine as required by Daytal's Environmental Impact Statement that forms a part of its mining and exploitation license on the Los Santos Mine provision.
+Banco Popular has posted a bank warranty of €180 (\$267) on behalf of Daytal with the Region of Castilla y Leon, Trade and Industry Department as a form of deposit to cover the expected costs of restoring the Los Santos Mine as required by Daytal's Environmental Impact Statement that forms a part of its mining and exploitation license on the Los Santos Mine provision.
 The bank warranty cannot be cancelled unless such cancellation is approved by the government of Castilla y Leon upon approval of the completion of the restoration work.
-The bank warranty is undrawn and carries a quarterly stand-by fee of approximately €1 per quarter.
+The bank warranty is undrawn and carries a quarterly stand-by fee of approximately $\in 1$ per quarter.

-Almonty has recognized a restoration provision of \$2,191 as at December 31, 2016 (September 30, 2016 - \$2,269) with respect to WCM's future obligation to restore and reclaim the mine once it has ceased to mine tungsten and molybdenum ore from Wolfram Camp Mine.
+Almonty has recognized a restoration provision of \$2,250 as at June 30, 2017 (September 30, 2016 - \$2,269) with respect to WCM's future obligation to restore and reclaim the mine once it has ceased to mine tungsten and molybdenum ore from Wolfram Camp Mine.
 The restoration provision represents the present value of rehabilitation costs relating to the mine site which are expected to be incurred subsequent to 2023 after the mine ceases production based on the current reserve and resource estimate.
 This provision has been created based on Almonty's internal estimates.
 Assumptions based on the current economic environment have been made, which management believes are a reasonable basis upon which to estimate the future liability.
 These estimates are reviewed regularly to take into account any material changes to the assumptions.
 Actual rehabilitation costs will ultimately depend upon future market prices for the necessary decommissioning works required which will reflect current market conditions at that time.
-The timing of the rehabilitation is likely to depend on when the Wolfram Camp Mine ceases to produce at economically viable rates.
-This in turn will depend on Almonty's ability to extend the mine life years through additional exploration and also on the future price of WO3 concentrate.
+The timing of the rehabilitation is likely to depend on Almonty's ability to extend the mine life years through additional exploration and also on the future price of WO3 concentrate.

-As at December 31, 2016, Almonty had \$1,290 (September 30, 2016 - \$1,336) in restricted cash on deposit with the Queensland Government, Department of Natural Resources and Mines as required by the Department of Environment and Heritage Protection, based on the mine plan in effect as at September 30, 2015.
+As at June 30, 2017, Almonty had \$1,325 (September 30, 2016 - \$1,336) in restricted cash on deposit with the Queensland Government, Department of Natural Resources and Mines as required by the Department of Environment and Heritage Protection, based on the mine plan in effect as at September 30, 2015.

-There is a restoration provision of \$254 (September 30, 2016-\$272) with respect to the Sangdong Mine based on the amount assessed by the relevant local government authorities.
+There is a restoration provision of \$259 (September 30, 2016-\$272) with respect to the Sangdong Mine based on the amount assessed by the relevant local government authorities.

-Almonty assumed, on the acquisition, a restoration provision of \$34,910, which as at December 31, 2016 has a balance of \$40,260 (September 30, 2016 - \$41,860) with respect to the Panasqueira Mine's future obligation to restore and reclaim the mine once it has ceased to mine ore.
+Almonty assumed, on the acquisition, a restoration provision of 34,910, which as at June 30, 2107 has a balance of 42,140 (September 30, 2016 - 41,860) with respect to the Panasqueira Mine's future obligation to restore and reclaim the mine once it has ceased to mine ore.
 The restoration provision represents the present value of rehabilitation costs relating to the mine site which are expected to be incurred subsequent to 2033 after the mine ceases production.
 Assumptions based on the current economic environment have been made, which management believes are a reasonable basis upon which to estimate the future liability.
 These estimates are reviewed regularly to take into account any material changes to the assumptions.
 Actual rehabilitation costs will ultimately depend upon future market prices for the necessary decommissioning works required which will reflect current market conditions at that time.
 The timing of the rehabilitation is likely to depend on when the mine ceases to produce at economically viable rates.
 This in turn will depend on Almonty's ability to extend the mine life years through additional exploration and also on the future price of WO3 concentrate.